Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

 ## Configuring authentication

-The text extractor supports the use of basic authentication and token authentication.
-For basic auth, configure your request like so:
+The text extractor supports several authentication schemes.

+### Basic auth

+Direct basic auth which includes the credentials in the request:

 ```jsonc
 "auth": {